alephium/www/src/content/news/upgrading-alephium’s-difficulty-adjustment-algorithm-daa/index.md

 ---
 TL;DR You only need to update your node.
 No other changes are required.
 The activation date will be in early January (due to the holidays).

+The upgrade link will be shared once ready.

 ## What are we proposing to improve?

 We are proposing an **update of the DAA algorithm**.